 Inpatient Trauma Treatment

-The Trauma Disorders Program at Sheppard Pratt treats complex trauma-related disorders like post-traumatic stress disorder (PTSD) and dissociative disorders (DID) in a coed, inpatient environment.
+The Trauma Disorders Program at Sheppard Pratt treats complex trauma-related disorders like post-traumatic stress disorder (PTSD) and dissociative disorders, such as Dissociative Identity Disorder (DID), in a coed, inpatient environment.

 Inpatient Treatment for Complex Trauma Needs

 During the admissions process, we carefully assess all potential patients to ensure that our program and services are the best fit for you.
 All participants must have an outpatient treatment team (therapist and psychiatrist).
 You and your treatment team should know that we require you continue to work with your outpatient team after discharge.
 Learn more about the inpatient admissions process.

 When patients start in our program, we provide a comprehensive evaluation.
 We want to ensure our patients receive an accurate diagnosis so we can provide the right combination of specialized therapies to support your recovery.

 Our goal is to create a treatment plan that promotes individual strengths while teaching new coping skills.
 We develop your personalized treatment plan based on: